Limestone Makes List Of Top 25 Online Programs In Nation

 Ohio University was ranked No. 1 overall followed by Albany State University and Oklahoma State University.
 Other colleges on the list include Liberty University, Chaminade University of Honolulu and Troy University.

 Limestone College President Dr. Walt Griffin led the college to establish one of the country’s first Virtual Campus programs in 1996 that allowed students to take Internet classes towards a degree.
-The College now serves approximately 2,000 students through online and evening classes offered in its Extended Campus.
+The College now serves approximately 2,000 students through online and evening classes offered in its Online & Evening.

 Limestone established its first graduate program in 2012 in which students can earn a MBA degree through online classes and three weekend seminars on campus.